Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190528: The magic "status" variable in gcode_macro template evaluation has been renamed to "printer".

 20190520: The SET_GCODE_OFFSET command has changed; update any g-code macros accordingly.
 The command will no longer apply the requested offset to the next G1 command.
 The old behavior may be approximated by